The Freedom Caucus is all grown up – and may prove it by stalling Obamacare repeal

 In the first days of the 115th Congress, U.S. Rep. Mark Meadows – now chairman of the caucus – signaled he and other conservatives may tangle with Republican Party leaders over the timing of replacing the Affordable Care Act, also called Obamacare.

-The band of nearly 40 conservative lawmakers in the Freedom Caucus will meet Monday to decide whether they’ll oppose mainstream Republican efforts to immediately repeal Obamacare without a replacement.
+The band of nearly 40 conservative lawmakers in the Freedom Caucus met Monday to discuss whether they’ll oppose mainstream Republican efforts to immediately repeal Obamacare without a replacement.
+Meadows said after the nearly 90-minute meeting that no votes were taken and no final decision reached.

+But, he said, there was “overwhelming consensus” that Freedom Caucus members are reluctant to vote on a budget resolution “vehicle” that would repeal the law but offer little specificity about what would replace it.
+He said members want House Republican leaders to “slow down” the budget reconciliation process and not hold a vote until there’s a plan to include a timeline of when replacement votes will be held.

 If the group is successful, the push could put Meadows and the Freedom Caucus on the front line of shaping an overhaul to the nation’s health care policy.